A dream of gun towers and razor wire.

 of children, a knife, a burning wood.

-Eighteen years down, light frozen in time.
+Eighteen years down, light frozen in

 You deliver your story.
 Glimpse of a knife.